 In September 2006, the FASB issued FASB Statement No. 157, Fair Value Measurement, or SFAS No. 157.
 SFAS No. 157 defines fair value, establishes a framework for the measurement of fair value, and enhances disclosures about fair value measurements.
 SFAS No. 157 does not require any new fair value measures.
 SFAS No. 157 is effective for fair value measures already required or permitted by other standards for fiscal years beginning after November 15, 2007 (January 1, 2008 for us) and is to be applied prospectively.
-We are currently evaluating the impact and required disclosures of this standard, but do not expect SFAS No. 157 to have a material impact on our consolidated results of operations or financial position.
+Subsequently in February 2008, FASB issued FASB Staff Position ("FSP") FAS 157-1 "Application of FASB Statement No. 157 to FASB Statement No. 13 and Other Accounting Pronouncements That Address Fair Value Measurement for Purposes of Lease Classification or Measurement under Statement 13," and FSP FAS 157-2, "Effective Date of FASB Statement No. 157."
+FSP FAS 157-1 amends the scope of SFAS No. 157 and other accounting standards that address fair value measurements for purpose of lease classification or measurement under Statement 13.
+The FSP is effective on initial adoption of SFAS No. 157.
+FSP FAS 157-2 defers the effective date of SFAS No. 157 to fiscal years beginning after November 15, 2008 for all non-financial assets and non-financial liabilities, except those that are recognized or disclosed at fair value in the financial statements on a recurring basis.
+Management does not expect the initial adoption of SFAS No. 157, FSP FAS 157-1 and FSP FAS 157-2 will have a material impact on the Company's consolidated financial statements.